-Products To Make Life Easier For Older Adults (Updated 2022)
+Products To Make Life Easier For Older Adults (Updated 2023)

 We’re big fans of hacks and innovative products to make life easier for older adults.
 And there’s such a fantastic, wide range available.
 So we thought we’d round up our favourites.

 The gadgets and assistive devices that we’ve selected are easy to install and use, are inexpensive and available to buy online.
-We’ve also road tested these useful products for everyday life with some of our senior clients previously too, so we know that they really do make life easier and the home safer.
+We’ve also road tested these useful products for everyday life with some of our physiotherapy clients too, so we know that they really do make life easier and the home safer.
 Meaning peace of mind for you too!

 We’ve split these must-have elderly gadgets out by room (kitchen, bedroom, bathroom, living room), so you can easily see what a difference they can make around the home.
 And if you’re concerned about incontinence, check out our article reviewing the different types of incontinence products available, from washable pants to bedding.